darksky platform uses the Dark Sky web service as a source for meteorological data for your location. The location is based on the

 autowill let Dark Sky decide the unit system based on location.

-Details about the API are available in the Dark Sky documentation.
+More details about the API are available in the Dark Sky API documentation.